Seteco/Somorrostro/netdata-for-IoT.md

 ## 5. CPU utilization

 If after disabling the plugins you don't need, netdata still uses a lot of CPU without any clients accessing the dashboard, try lowering its data collection frequency.
-Going from "once per second" to "once every two seconds" will not have a significant difference, but it will cut the CPU resources required in half.
+Going from "once per second" to "once every two seconds" will not have a significant difference on the user experience, but it will cut the CPU resources required **in half**.

 To set the update frequency, edit `/etc/netdata/netdata.conf` and set: